jjvanzon/JJs-Music-Production-2020-2024/README.md

 - Use variations
 - Don't be lazy; copy, paste, edit
 - Simplify things:
+- Build up calmly:
+- The instruments
-- Build up calmly, both the instruments and tonal/harmonic progression
+- And tonal/harmonic progression
 - Too many things going on at the same time

-Analysis:

-- Analyze musical / harmonic content for opportunities to vary
-- One complicated loop may contain so much musical information that you might build a whole track around it.
-- There are only so many audible frequencies to saturate.

 Feeling: